vikchupak/AWS/services/cloudformation/cfn.md

 - CNF-hup listens for resource metadata changes and runs user-specified actions when a change is detected
   - Can be used to calls CFN-INIT to re-apply the changes

-### CreationPolicy & WaitCondition & cfn-signal & UserData & cfn-init & cfn-hup example
+### CreationPolicy & UserData & cfn-signal & cfn-init & cfn-hup example

 - [template](https://github.com/vikchupak/AWS/blob/main/services/cloudformation/creationpolicy-cfn-init-hub-signal.yaml)